rage/programming-23/data/part-12/3-functional-programming.md

 These two programs are functionally completely identical.
 It is mostly a matter of opinion which you consider the better approach.

-Let's have a look at anothe filtering example.
+Let's have a look at another filtering example.
 This program models fishes, and selects only those which weigh at least 1000 grams:

 ```python
 class Fish: